Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 - Access in VS Code: Open GitHub Copilot Chat in Visual Studio Code.
 Click the model selector dropdown and choose Raptor mini (Preview).

-Since Raptor mini is an experimental preview model, developers must exercise caution and maintain control:
+Since Raptor mini is an experimental preview model, treat it like any other assistant and keep control of the final output:

 Review Everything: AI models, including Raptor mini, are known to make mistakes, especially on edge cases, and can sometimes generate security vulnerabilities.
 Always review generated code before shipping.

-Agent Control Issues: Users have reported that in Agent Mode, Raptor mini can sometimes be inconsistent—ignoring explicit instructions (such as using its own build procedure instead of a working one), ignoring the stop command during active operations, and occasionally claiming work is complete without changing any files.
+Agent control issues: Users have reported that in Agent Mode, Raptor mini can sometimes be inconsistent.
+For example, it may ignore explicit instructions (like using its own build steps instead of the ones that work), ignore stop requests mid-run, or claim work is done without changing files.

 The Power of Prompts: If you encounter poor behavior (like the model trying to reintroduce a database table you deliberately removed), be extremely specific in your prompts and use custom instruction files (.copilot-instructions.md or AGENTS.md) to set clear boundaries and goals.